maxblee/clipivot/README.md

 (i.e. some variant of YYYY-MM-DD or YY-MM-DD).
 All of which is to say you probably shouldn't run `min` or `max` under their string conditions unless you are only doing so to get a general sense of the date range of your data; you *really* trust the people who cleaned the data; or you tested all of the data against a regular expression using a tool like `grep`.

-Alternatively, `csvpivot` can convert dates into datetimes using one of two options.
+Alternatively, `clipivot` can convert dates into datetimes using one of two options.

 First of all, you can pass the `-F` flag, along with a specification for how your datetimes are formatted.
 This uses the string formatting options from Rust's `chrono` crate, which can be found